FORM I-9 AND YOUR EMPLOYEES

 Overview of Form I-9

-Beginning May 7, 2013, employers must only use the new Form I-9, released on March 8, 2013.
-On July 17, 2017, U.S. Citizenship and Immigration Services (USCIS), part of the U.S. Department of Homeland Security, issued an updated version of Form I-9: Employment Eligibility Verification (Form I-9).
+Beginning May 1, 2020, employers must only use the new Form I-9.
+U.S. Citizenship and Immigration Services (USCIS), part of the U.S. Department of Homeland Security, recently issued an updated version of Form I-9: Employment Eligibility Verification (Form I-9).
 Under federal law, every employer that recruits, refers for a fee or hires an individual for employment in the United States must complete a Form I-9.

 Form I-9 has three sections—the first is completed by the employee, the second is completed by the employer and the third is completed only when rehire, re-verification or name changes apply.